dfxml-working-group/dfxml_python/dfxml/bin/README.md

 | dfxml_cwd               | Fully walk the current working directory and record all files encountered.         |
 | dfxml_diff              | Produce a DFXML file denoting file system changes noted by two input DFXML files.  |

+Note that some of these tools were previously known as other names when they were standalone files, e.g. `walk_to_dfxml.py` is now available as `dfxml_cwd`.

+Tools in the above table have testing written to confirm their command-line functionality.

 The following DFXML tools are provided in this directory: